Skip to Content

 They taste more like pork than they do chicken.
 The flesh of capybaras, which are indigenous to South America, is prized there.
 In Venezuela, where the dish is popular, salt-cured capybara is eaten during Lent.
 As a result, the Vatican declared that capybara is not meat but rather fish.

-Locals in Venezuela claim that the Capybaras tastes both like fish and pork, depending on how it is prepared.
-Although I did not try the flesh myself, a variety of sources claim Capybara tastes like porky flesh, with a touch of fishiness.
-Capybara, which looks something like a pig, with a reddish-brown coat, also tastes like pork, though it has a slight hint of fishiness.
-Served over a dish with rice and plantains, savoury Capybara beef tastes similar to beef, but most people say that it tastes like something in between beef and fish.
+Capybara, which looks something like a pig with a reddish-brown coat, also tastes like pork, though it has a slight hint of fishiness.
+Served over a dish with rice and plantains, savory Capybara beef tastes similar to beef, but most people say that it tastes like something in between beef and fish.

 By the way, if you’re interested in How To Preserve Vape Juice, check out my article on that.

-Salt-cured capybara is eaten throughout the Lenten season in Venezuela, and the dishs popularity has led the Vatican to pronounce capybara to not be meat, but fish.
 For instance, in Venezuela, where capybara is considered a delicacy, people consume salt-cured capybara during festive seasons.
-Capybara is considered a delicacy in Venezuela and in a few other Latin American countries, where capybaras are found free-roaming.
+Capybara is considered a delicacy in Venezuela and some other Latin American countries, where capybaras are found free-roaming.

-Watch this video to learn how people eat Capybara around the world
+Watch this video to learn how people eat Capybara around the world.

-Although it is known that capsybaras are eaten throughout South America, the majority of capsybara consumption is found in Venezuela, whereas Chilean people consume it hardly at all.
-Capybaras are considered to be delicacies throughout Latin America (except Chile), and particularly in Venezuela, which has the largest rodents in the world.
 Right now, capybaras are considered to be exotic animals — meaning that they are not indigenous, but also that they do not pose any problems.
-If you go to Brazil, they are so plentiful, in fact, that in some areas, they are considered a pest, because they are getting into farm areas, eating sugarcane and corn.
+If you go to Brazil, they are so plentiful, in fact, that in some areas, they are considered a pest because they are getting into farm areas, eating sugarcane and corn.

 Is Capybara edibleShelf life